 Nearshore means literally the middle ground between the onshoring and the offshoring.
 The model is based on outsourcing the work to a company that is not far away.
 It can be either the same continent, the same region, or the neighboring country.
 A good example of nearshoring is outsourcing work from the US to Mexico or from Germany to Poland.

-Nearshore company combines both the pros and cons of both offshoring and onshoring.
+Nearshore companies combine both the pros and cons of both offshoring and onshoring.

 Pros of nearshore software outsourcing

-Also, while nearshoring is based on outsourcing to the neighboring countries, the benefits of costs of living, wages, and exchange rate still can occur.
+Furthermore, while nearshoring is based on outsourcing to the neighboring countries, the benefits of costs of living, wages, and exchange rate still can occur.
 The geographical proximity can bring additional benefits – there are diverse markets in the EU that benefit both from the close shared policy in the Union and economical differences that make outsourcing beneficial.
+Many companies decide nearshore outsourcing when they want a more seamless workflow with their external partners.

 Cons of nearshoring